WendkuuniArzouma/AI4Dev-Lab/README.md

 train_data represents the training data pre-processed (27,909 lines)

-valid_data represents the validation data pre-processed (597 lines)
+valid_data represents the validation data pre-processed (3 000 lines)

-test_data represents the pre-processed test data
+test_data represents the pre-processed test data (597 lines)

 bpe_data represents the vocabulary generated with the BPE used during the training phase with OpenNMT-py